-Audit Committee Compensation Committee Executive Committee Grant E. Belanger Matthew T. Moroun Matthew T. Moroun Daniel J. Deane Tim Phillips Tim Phillips Richard P. Urban • •
+Audit Committee nmittee Compensation Executive Commit Committee Grant E. Belanger Daniel J. Deane Richard P. Urban Matthew T. Moroun Tim Phillips Matthew T. Moroun Tim Phillips

-^{} Committee Chair
+Committee Chair

 Audit Committee.
 We have a separately designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934.
 The Audit Committee has three members.
 Each of the members is an independent director as independence for Audit Committee members is defined in the NASDAQ listing standards and the rules of the SEC.
 The Audit Committee has a charter that has been approved by our Board and is available on our website, at www.universallogistics.com under the caption of Investor Relations and Corporate Governance.